 In the long run rejection will start to affect you less.
-Plus, at any stage in the process there are going to be plenty of rejections that we get over very easily.
-Like if we ask a bunch of co-workers if they want to meet up for drinks in the evening, and four of them say they can't make it, we many not give it a second thought.
-Or we may not care if we unsuccessfully try to chat to two people at a party before we end up hitting it off with a third person.
-However, if we're used to it or not, there are still times where a particular setback may hit us hard and we need to try to make ourselves feel better.
+Plus, at any stage in the process there are going to be plenty of rejections that you get over very easily.
+Like if you ask a bunch of co-workers if they want to meet up for drinks in the evening, and most accept, but three of them say they can't make it, you may not give it a second thought.
+Or you may not care if you unsuccessfully try to chat to two people at a party before you end up hitting it off with a third.
+However, if you're used to it or not, there are still times where a particular setback may hit you hard and you need to try to make yourself feel better.
 Here are some suggestions:

 Give yourself time to feel down about it

-A lot of rejections won't affect you much, but if one does hit you harder, that's okay.
-It's totally normal to sometimes feel down about this kind of thing.
-It doesn't help to try to force yourself to feel completely differently, or tell yourself you 'shouldn't' care as much as you do.
+Some rejections won't affect you much, but if one does hit you harder, that's okay.
+It's totally normal to sometimes be down about this kind of thing.
+It doesn't help to try to force yourself to feel fine, or believe you shouldn't care as much as you do, or berate yourself for being "weak".
 If it bothers you, it bothers you.
 One day down the road you likely won't let it get to you as much, but for now it does.
-It goes without saying though that you don't want to dwell on the rejection for too long or let it totally paralyze you from doing other things.
-Depending on how much the rejection stings, give yourself anywhere from a few days to a few weeks to feel bummed out, then take more active steps to put it behind you.
+It goes without saying though that you don't want to dwell on the rejection for too long or let it totally paralyze you.
+Depending on how much the rejection stings, give yourself anywhere from a day to a couple of weeks to feel bummed out, then take more active steps to put it behind you.

 Use general approaches to making yourself feel better

 This is standard advice.
 Allow yourself to feel bad for a bit right after the rejection, but after that start doing things that will help pick up your mood and remind you that you've got a lot of other good things going on in your life.
-Go do something really fun.
-Exercise.
-Talk to someone about how you feel and get it off your chest.
+Go do something really fun, exercise, talk to someone about how you feel and get it off your chest, and so on.

 Watch how you think about and explain the rejection

-This is an essential point.
-When you get rejected you don't want to create a takeaway message from it that reinforce feelings of helplessness and low self-esteem.
+When you get rejected you don't want to create a takeaway message that reinforce feelings of helplessness and low self-esteem.
 Catching and challenging your self-critical, unrealistic thoughts can help prevent that.
 This isn't to contradict the earlier point.
-If you feel bad, that's okay, and this isn't about trying to force your thinking to be 'perfect' so you won't feel a normal response.
+If you feel bad, that's okay, and this isn't about trying to force your thinking to be "perfect" so you won't feel a natural response.
 It's more about being on guard for thoughts that may make things even worse.
-This article gives an overview of disputing negative thoughts.
+This article gives an overview of disputing counterproductive thoughts.